shermand100/PiNodeXMR/README.md

 If this is your devices first boot then follow the select "System Settings" and the two password setting options should be used for "Master" and "RPC".

 Once the passwords are set the device is yours.
-Head back to the Web UI to start your node.
+Head back to the Web UI to start your node. *Bug exists, run expand file system from raspi-config first.

 ## Web-UI: Starting your Node and General Usage